mavlevich/interview-prep-algorithms/README.txt

 occurrences of each unique character in the format "character_count."
 If a character appears only once, simply print the character without a count.
 For example, given the input "aabbbcc," the output should be "a2b3c2."

+Task5
+Given a palindromic string, modify it by replacing exactly one character with the lexicographically smallest lowercase English letter, such that the resulting string is not a palindrome.
+If no such modification is possible, return an empty string.

+Example: There are many ways to make "abccba" not a palindrome, such as "zbccba", "aaccba", and "abacba"